sam-hearst/tennis_preds/README.md

 Predicting the winner of any sporting event is difficult.
 Given this fact, I realize that my model will be fallible.
 Instead of looking for perfection, I would like to compare my model's successfulness against the most simple way to pick a winner in a tennis match: choosing whoever is ranked higher.

-Creating a using a model like this could have an impact in the world of sports betting.
+Creating a model like this could have an impact in the world of sports betting.
 Thus, for my last part of the project I would like to explore how my model would fare if I were to it's predictions to place bets on those matches.
 In the end I hope to build a model that can the simplest predictive method discussed above, and also see how it can compare to real bets on the outcomes of those matches.

 ## Initial EDA (Exploratory Data Analysis)